Himyar: Christian period

 During the Ethiopian Christian period, Christianity appears to have become the official religion.
 Many churches began to be built.
 For example, the inscription RIÉ 191, discovered in Axum, describes the construction of a church off the coast of Yemen.
 The Marib Dam inscription from 548 mentions a priest, a monastery, and an abbot of that monastery.
 As in the Himyarite period, Christian inscriptions continue to refer to the monotheistic deity using the name Rahmanan, but now these inscriptions are accompanied with crosses and references to Christ as the Messiah and the Holy Spirit.
 For example, one (damaged) inscription, as for example in Ist 7608 bis.
 Another extensive inscription, CIH 541, documents Abraha sponsoring the construction of a church at Marib, besides invoking/mentioning the Messiah, Spirit, and celebrations hosted by a priest at another church.
 Abraha celebrated the construction of the dam by holding mass in the city church and inviting ambassadors from Rome and Persia.
 Later Islamic historiography also ascribes to Abraha the construction of a church at Sanaa.
 Abraha's inscriptions bear a relatively low Christology, perhaps meant to assuage the Jewish population, and their formulae resemble descriptions of Jesus in the Quran.
 (The Jabal Dabub inscription is another South Arabian Christian graffito dating to the sixth century and containing a pre-Islamic variant of the Basmala.)
 Whereas Abraha's predecessor more explicitly denoted Jesus as the Son of Rahmanan and as "Victor" (corresponding to Aksumite description under Kaleb of Axum), and made use of Trinitarian formulae, Abraha began to only describe Jesus as God's "Messiah" (but not Son) and, in aligning himself more closely with Syriac Christianity, replaced Aksumite Christian with Syriac loanwords.
 The use of the phrase "Rahmanan and his son Christ the conqueror" in inscriptions from this time owes to the use of the Syriac loanword Masīḥ.
 More broadly, the separation of Abraha's Himyar from the Akumsite kingdom corresponded to its greater alignment with the Christianity espoused in Antioch and Syria.
 Inscriptions from this region disappear after 560.
 Abraha's influence would end up extending across the regions he conquered, including regions of eastern Arabia, central Arabia, Medina in the Hejaz, and an unidentified site called Gzm.

+Warfare and conquests

+Conquests

+At its largest, the Himyarite Kingdom conquered much of the Arabian Peninsula, including vast swathes of western, central, eastern, and northeastern Arabia, all the way up to lower Iraq and possibly even Palestine.
+This seems to have happened at two different times in the history of Himyar: around the mid-fifth century, and again a hundred years later, in the mid-sixth century during the reign of Abraha.
+Inscriptions directly document Himyarite rule over the following tribes and regions (with a notable absence of the oasis cities of the northern Hejaz):